MartinSG98/computer-shop-support_agent/README.md

 # Computer Shop Support Agent

 Customer support agent for the Computer Shop project.
-Answers product and PC hardware questions in chat, points customers to the Build a PC page when they want a full build, and stays politely on topic for everything else.
+Answers product and PC hardware questions in chat, looks up real products and categories in DynamoDB, points customers to the Build a PC page when they want a full build, and stays politely on topic for everything else.

 Part of the Computer Shop polyrepo, alongside the FastAPI backend, the React frontend and the Terraform infrastructure.